xitrum-framework/xitrum/doc/sphinx/async.rst

   val generator = new MyCsvGenerator val header = generator.getHeader
-  renderText(header, "text/csv")
+  respondText(header, "text/csv")

   while (generator.hasNextLine) {
     val line = generator.nextLine
-    renderText(line)
+    respondText(line)
   }

-  renderLastChunk
+  respondLastChunk

 1. Call ``response.setChunked(true)``
-2. Call renderXXX as many times as you want
+2. Call respondXXX as many times as you want
-3. Lastly, call ``renderLastChunk``
+3. Lastly, call ``respondLastChunk``

 Notes:

-* Headers are only sent on the first renderXXX call.
+* Headers are only sent on the first respondXXX call.
 * Chunks cannot be used with :doc:`page or action cache </cache>`.

 WebSocket